Modular operads, iterated distributive laws and a nerve theorem for circuit algebras: Background on graphs

 \begin{rmk} Wiring diagrams are, essentially, symmetric versions of Jones's \emph{planar diagrams} \cite{Jon94}.
 As such, they are commonly represented, not by Brauer diagrams, but in terms of immersions of compact 1-manifolds in punctured discs as in \cref{fig. disc rep} (see e.g., \cite{DHR20} and \cite[Section~4.2]{RayCA1} for details).

-Consider the punctured disc representation of a wiring diagram $\overline f$ as in \cref{fig. disc rep}.
-It is clear that, by shrinking the punctures to points, and deleting the outer disc, we obtain a representation of a graph with $k$ vertices of degree $m_1, \dots, m_k$ and $n$ loose edges.
-This is homeomorphic to the geometric realisation (\cref{geom real}) of the Feynman graph (\ref{eq. wiring graph}) corresponding to $\overline f$.
+Consider the punctured disc representation of the wiring diagram $\overline g$ in \cref{fig. disc rep}.
+It is clear that, by shrinking the punctures to points, and deleting the outer disc, we obtain a representation of a graph with $3$ vertices of degree $2,4$ and $3$ respectively, and $3$ ports.
+This corresponds, via (\ref{eq. wiring graph}), to the geometric realisation (\cref{geom real}) of a Feynman graph.
+This also holds for each of the wiring diagrams $\overline {f_i}$.
+Note, however, that a loop is formed in the composition $\overline{\left(g \circ (f_1 \oplus f_2 \oplus f_3)\right)}$, so shrinking the punctures to points in this diagram is not sufficient to obtain a Feynman graph.

 \end{rmk}